-I’ve had this recipe forever, though I think I’ve only made it a couple of times.
+I’ve had this recipe for a tomato based shepherd’s pie forever, though I think I’ve only made it a couple of times.
 Probably because we don’t often have leftover mashed potatoes and cooking potatoes to mash for the top of a casserole just seems like too much work.
-(Update: I now often make these with just cheese and skip the potatoes when I don’t have them because the filling is so good!)

 Or do you think that’d be too much ramekin love?

 - chicken, cooked or not (you can also use ground beef, turkey, pork, or sausage)

 - green beans (I’ve also used cauliflower, sliced carrots, mushrooms, and peas)

 - mashed potatoes, fresh or leftover